crawsome/colinburke.github.io/contribute.md

 - ⭐ Star a repository
 - 💰 Provide financial support
 - 🤝 Share my work with others
-- 💬 Engage with the community
+- 💬 Engage with the content

-You're helping independent development thrive and ensuring these projects continue to benefit everyone.
+You're helping build a community around learning, creating, and solving real problems through code.

-**Together, we're building something awesome.**
+*Your support turns curiosity into code, and code into tools that help others.*

 ---